 The Marshall Islands are best known as the location of many atomic bomb tests in the 40’s and 50’s on places like Bikini and Enewetak Atolls.

 The Republic of the Marshall Islands (RMI) was declared in 1979 and the country entered a Compact of Free Association with the United States in 1986.
 The compact is a unique agreement that the United States has with the former TTPI countries where they have access to many programs which are normally reserved for US citizens.
-For example, the Marshall Islands has mail delivered to it at US domestic postal rates.
+For example, the Marshall Islands have mail delivered to it at US domestic postal rates.
 It has its own USPS state and zip code.
 (MH and 969xx).
 They can also work in the US without a green card.

 The Federated States of Micronesia (FSM) consists of four island groups: Yap, Chuuk, Pohnpei, and Kosrae.
 Like the Marshall Islands, the FSM declared independence in 1979 and signed a Compact of Free Association with the US in 1986.
 The FSM compact of free association also gives Micronesians access to US services and aid.